-BRINGING AGRICULTURAL WASTE RECYCLING TO UPPER EGYPT UNDERSTAND COMMUNITY NEEDS IN UPPER EGYPT 0 IDENTIFY BEST PRACTICES THAT FIT THE COMMUNITY'S CONTEXT 02 PILOT PRACTICES IN UPPER EGYPT AND EVALUATE THEIR EFFECTIVENESS 03 SCALE EFFECTIVE PRACTICES THROUGH PARTNERSHIPS, ADVOCACY, AND KNOWLEDGE SHARING 04 Example: Agricultural waste recycling pilot During SADP's Phase I needs assessment in Qena, the high cost of fertilizer surfaced as a major challenge for farmers.
+BRINGING AGRICULTURAL WASTE RECYCLING TO UPPER EGYPT UNDERSTAND COMMUNITY NEEDS IN UPPER EGYPT 01 IDENTIFY BEST PRACTICES THAT FIT THE COMMUNITY'S CONTEXT 02 PILOT PRACTICES IN UPPER EGYPT AND EVALUATE THEIR EFFECTIVENESS 03 SCALE EFFECTIVE PRACTICES THROUGH PARTNERSHIPS, ADVOCACY, AND KNOWLEDGE SHARING Example: Agricultural waste recycling pilot During SADP's Phase I needs assessment in Qena, the high cost of fertilizer surfaced as a major challenge for farmers.
 Many farmers did not use fertilizer, reducing their yields, or they paid high prices, reducing income.
 At the same time, many farmers burned agricultural waste (the leftovers from their harvests), which was damaging to the soil and air.
 SADP identified an innovative and relevant practice used in different locations globally: farmers sell their agricultural waste to be recycled or recycle it themselves.
-The process produces ready-to-use, low-cost compost (which can be used in place of fertilizer) and animal feed, which reduces farmer expenses and minimizes the amount of waste for burning.
-When piloting the recycling program in Qena, SADP first educated farmers, as few were familiar with the process and its benefits for income generation.
+The process produces readyto-use, low-cost compost (which can be used in place of fertilizer) and animal feed, which reduces farmer expenses and minimizes the amount of waste for burning.
+When piloting the recycling program in Qena, SADP first educated farmers, as few farmers were familiar with the process and its benefits for income generation.
 Through Phase I, SADP trained over 1,700 farmers and government staff in the agricultural sector on how to collect, sell, and compost waste - leading to significant recycling activity.
 SADP engaged the Ministry of Agriculture and Land Reclamation (MALR) from the start, and shared its results.
 MALR has incorporated a recycling component in its agricultural extension services, ensuring more farmers have access to this incomegenerating opportunity.
 SADP also organized field visits to these pilot sites as part of its annual conferences.
-HOW THE INITIATIVE WORKS (CONTINUED) It then trains these NGOs, and in some cases the local government, on how to implement and evaluate a given practice.
+HOW THE INITIATIVE WORKS (CONTINUED) SADP selects local NGOs with goals and capabilities that align with its own, such as empowering women, supporting their livelihoods, and engaging the community (see "An NGO partnership: Raising goats to generate income," p.
+6).
+It then trains these NGOs, and in some cases the local government, on how to implement and evaluate a given practice.
 Where the Sawiris Foundation for Social Development has relevant networks, it helps foster these connections.
 These partnerships are mutually beneficial.
 The NGOs and local government share their deep knowledge of the local villages' agricultural resources and challenges.
 SADP provides its local partners with technical assistance and capacity-building support.
 "When we first started working in Upper Egypt, none of the farmers knew what agricultural recycling was, and farmers used to burn their waste," says Nahed Yousry, social empowerment director at the Sawiris Foundation for Social Development.
 "Now, we have brought our agricultural recycling program to 10 to 12 villages in Qena governorate."
 Beyond direct local partnerships, SADP actively shares what it learns about effective practices, so other organizations can adopt and scale these approaches.
 It engages in evidence-based advocacy efforts, publishing policy briefs and case studies, and hosting and participating in conferences to influence the efforts of government and other NGOs.
 The Foundation is heavily engaged in these efforts: "We work to help spread the learning, pilot the project in different settings, and enlist others to take on these impactful interventions in agriculture," says the Foundation's executive director, Selim.
-900 Over 900 job opportunities created by SADP in Phase I

-PROGRESS

-AND RESULTS

-Nearly half of the 900 jobs SADP created through Phase I pilots were for women
+PROGRESS AND RESULTS Nearly half of the 900 jobs SADP created through Phase I pilots were for women